Alaska State Subsidy Profile

 Not all services may be available in all cases.
 Parents should contact their adoption assistance worker or medical assistance specialist for information regarding process, eligibility, availability, and duration of services.

 12. In Alaska, what nonrecurring adoption expenses directly related to the finalization of an adoption may be reimbursed?

-Parents may be reimbursed for nonrecurring expenses of up to $2,000 per child, including legal and court costs, costs of pre-placement visitation and travel, adoption home study fees, and other one-time expenses related to the adoption.
-Application for reimbursement should be made before the adoption is finalized.
-The agreement for reimbursement can either be included in the adoption assistance agreement or in a separate agreement for nonrecurring expenses only.
+Parents may be reimbursed for nonrecurring expenses of up to $2,000 per child for an adoption or a guardianship.
+These can include legal and court costs, costs of pre-placement visitation and travel, adoption/guardianship home study fees, and other one-time expenses related to the finalized adoption or guardianship.
+The agreement for reimbursement is included in the adoption assistance agreement.

 13. Is child care available?
 If yes, who is eligible and how do families access child care?

 Families must locate their own childcare options and may apply for financial assistance through the childcare assistance program.
-Childcare subsidies are based on the needs of the individual child and family.
+Adoption or guardianship subsidy to include childcare is based on the needs of the individual child and family.

 14. Is respite care available?
 If yes, who is eligible and how do families access respite care?

 There is no formal respite care program.
 Families may access respite through their local developmental disabilities office.
 Respite care may be provided for developmentally delayed children through the Division of Senior and Disabilities Services.

 15. Is residential treatment available?
 If yes, who is eligible and how families access residential treatment services?

 Residential treatment costs that are not covered by Medicaid are the responsibility of the adoptive parents.
 Families should work with the Department of Behavioral Health regarding Residential Placement.